 Robox Technical Support Engineer Clark Kent's alter ego - CEL-UK support MVP Orange ColorFabb_XT 100µm modelled by Martin Please note that Lee is actually a real person

 Design Engineer/Procurement The guy with the answers, some kind of encyclopaedia of facts, like google with hair.
 Research and procurement, and research

-Robox Sales Manager for UK & Ireland Irrepressible but not born from an egg on a mountain top>
+Robox Business Development Director for the EMEA region Irrepressible but not born from an egg on a mountain top>